dotnet/docs-maui/docs/ios/deployment/entitlements.md

     </PropertyGroup>
     ```

-This example `<PropertyGroup>` adds a condition check, preventing the settings from being processed unless the condition check passes.
-The condition check looks for the following items:

-1. The build configuration is set to `Debug`.
-1. The target framework is set to `net7.0-ios`.
+    This `<PropertyGroup>` adds a condition check, preventing the settings from being processed unless the condition check passes.
+The condition check ensures that the build configuration is set to `Debug`, and that the target framework is set to `net7.0-ios`.
 If these conditions fail, the settings aren't processed.

+    If required, set the `<CodesignProvision>` value to your provisioning profile name and the `<CodesignKey>` value to the name of your distribution certificate.

 > [!IMPORTANT]
 > The `<CodesignEntitlements>` node must be set separately for each build configuration for your app.